 Contrast the above under-hyped approach with machine learning (ML).
 Consider the Avati et al’s paper Improving palliative care with deep learning which was publicized here.
 The Avati paper addresses an important area and is well motivated.
 Palliative care (e.g., hospice) is often sought at the wrong time and relies on individual physician referrals.
 An automatic screening method may yield a list of candidate patients near end of life who should be evaluated by a physician for the possibility of recommending palliative rather than curative care.
 A method designed to screen for such patients needs to be able to estimate either mortality risk or life expectancy accurately.

 Avati et al’s analysis used a year’s worth of prior data on each patient and was based on 13,654 candidate features from the EHR.
 As with any retrospective study not based on an inception cohort with a well-defined “time zero”, it is tricky to define a time zero and somewhat easy to have survival bias and other sampling biases sneak into the analysis.
-The ML algorithm required division of patients into “positive” and “negative” cases, something not required by regression models.
+The ML algorithm, in order to use a binary outcome, required division of patients into “positive” and “negative” cases, something not required by regression models for time until an event3.
 “Positive” cases must have at least 12 months of previous data in the health system, weeding out patients who died quickly.
 “Negative” cases must have been alive for at least 12 months from the prediction date.
 It is also not clear how variable censoring times were handled.
 In standard statistical model, patients entering the system just before the data analysis have short follow-up and are right-censored early, but still contribute some information.

 Avati et al used deep learning on the 13,654 features to achieve a validated c-index of 0.93.
 To the authors’ credit, they constructed an unbiased calibration curve, although it used binning and is very low resolution.
 Like many applications of ML where few statistical principles are incorporated into the algorithm, the result is a failure to make accurate predictions on the absolute risk scale.
 The calibration curve is far from the line of identity as shown below.